China Household Finance Survey: Impact on society and policy

 The center wrote a series of reports based on CHFS data that explored the condition of Chinese assets, including income distribution; analysis of the supply and demand of real estate; urbanization; small and micro businesses; and other aspects of Chinese household finance and active suggestions for the related parties.
 CHFS also wrote and released Data You Need to Know about China: Research Report on the China Household Finance Survey in addition to other writings, arousing widespread interest in academia, government, and industry.
-On May 31, 2014, Science magazine in the U.S. published the data in issue 304 and its research team conducted a lengthy report (“The Numbers Game,” Science; volume 340, pp. 1037–1039).
+On May 31, 2014, Science magazine in the U.S. published the data in issue 304 and its research team conducted a lengthy report ("The Numbers Game," Science; volume 340, pp. 1037–1039).

 Based on preliminary analysis of the data's conclusions, the center continued releasing five rounds of data from May – December 2012 and in April and June 2014.
 It had a greater impact on society than expected.

 The publications and data have been covered by numerous media sources, both domestic and international, including the Wall Street Journal, The Economist, CNN, and many more.

 Plans

 The third round of the survey is scheduled for implementation in summer 2015.
 The size and scope of the sample will be expanded considerably.
-Meanwhile, surveys on small and medium-sized enterprises and the finances of China’sgrass-roots organizations will be conducted at the same time.
+Meanwhile, surveys on small and medium-sized enterprises and the finances of China's grass-roots organizations will be conducted at the same time.
 The center plans to conduct monthly telephone interviews beginning in 2015.